reframejs/reframe/docs/usage-manual.template.md

 ## `renderHtmlAtBuildTime`

 Every page is rendered to HTML.
-(React and Vue.js components can be rendered to the DOM as well as to HTML.)
+(React and Vue components can be rendered to the DOM as well as to HTML.)

-The page config option `renderHtmlAtBuildTime` allows you to control whether the page should be rendered statically at build-time or dynamically at request-time.
+The page config option `renderHtmlAtBuildTime` allows you to control whether the page is rendered statically at build-time or dynamically at request-time.

  - `renderHtmlAtBuildTime: false` (default value)
    <br/>